AntibodyEngineers/2025-Antibodies-and-AI/README.md

 ## Overview
 ### Goals
 1. Select antibodies for modeling
-2. Install and run RFAntibody and possible alternatives.
+2. Install and run RFAntibody and possible alternatives
 3. Evaluate designs
+4. Learn aobut AI and different ways to use it

 See the [to do list](RFAntibody-ToDo.md) for specific items needed for evaluation.